cudmore/PyMapManager/docs/docs/install-client-server.md

 ## Web based browsing

-Once the PyMapManager client/server servers are running, there is a point and click web interface to browse Map Manager annotations and images.
+Once the PyMapManager `mmclient` and `mmserver` are running, there is a point and click web interface to browse Map Manager annotations and images.

 ### Browsing annotations